zbjornson/node/doc/api/http.md

 changing this value only affects *new* connections to the server, not any existing connections.

-Set to 0 to disable any kind of automatic timeout behavior on incoming connections.
+Set to 0 to disable timeout behavior on incoming connections.
+If server.timeout is not 0 and server.keepAliveTimeout is 0,
+server.timeout will be used for keep-alive timeout.

+### server.keepAliveTimeout

+* {Number} Default = 5000 (5 seconds)

+The number of milliseconds for keep-alive timeout, it is a timeout after a server finished writing last response and need to wait for additional incoming packets before a socket will be destroyed.

+If a server receives new packets before keep-alive timeout finished, it will renew normal transmitting mode with server.timeout.

+Set to 0 to disable keep-alive timeout.

 ## Class: http.ServerResponse
 <!-- YAML